Crunch-io/webdocs/_includes/custom/organizing-variables.md

 The variable organizer allows dataset editors to sort variables into groups and determine the order in which they will appear in the sidebar.
 It can also be used to quickly edit variable names, descriptions, and aliases.

-If the dataset you wish to organize is already shared with other users, you should consider [creating a draft](crunch_draft-and-publish.html) before organizing it (or making other large changes).
-This will allow you to assure that the dataset organization appears as you expect before pushing the reorganized dataset to your clients.
+If the dataset you wish to organize is already shared with other users, you should consider [creating a draft](crunch_draft-and-publish.html) before organizing it (or making other significant changes).
+This will allow you to verify that the dataset organization appears as you expect before pushing the reorganized dataset to your clients.

 Open the variable organizer by [opening dataset properties](crunch_dataset-properties.html) and then selecting the **Edit Variables** tab.